Kershaw returning to Dodgers on $20 million, 1-year deal – KION546

 LOS ANGELES (AP) — Clayton Kershaw needed only a few days to make up his mind to return to the Los Angeles Dodgers in 2023.

-After the Dodgers had an MLB-leading 111 victories during the regular season only to get ousted by the San Diego Padres in the NL Division Series, the star pitcher returned to his offseason home outside Dallas.
+After the Dodgers had an MLB-leading 111 victories during the regular season only to get ousted by the San Diego Padres in the NL Division Series, Kershaw returned to his offseason home outside Dallas.
 He and his wife, Ellen, talked things over and the Dodgers won out again.

 Kershaw re-signed for one year at $20 million with the NL West champions.
 The deal includes a $5 million signing bonus payable on June 30, a salary of $15 million and a hotel suite on road trips.